Best Shopify Bundle Apps (2026)

 Best for: mid-market stores running bundles, upsells, and post-purchase offers from a single platform.

-Strengths: combines bundles, cart upsells, and post-purchase upsells.
+Strengths: 4.5 stars across 500+ reviews.
+Now listed as Amplify | Bundles & Upsell on the App Store.
+Combines bundles, cart upsells, and post-purchase upsells.
 Useful when you want one app handling multiple AOV levers instead of three.
-TODO(verify) current rating and pricing.

 Trade-offs: broader scope means broader pricing - dedicated bundle apps are usually cheaper if bundles are all you need.